Darshansonii/Classes-and-objects-in-cpp/README.md

    - Class with student name, roll, and marks.
    - Input and display using class methods.

+---

 ## Conclusion
-These programs provide a practical understanding of C++ fundamentals like class creation, encapsulation, function definition, and data handling.
-They serve as a solid starting point for beginners before moving on to advanced OOP concepts such as inheritance and polymorphism.
+These programs provide a practical understanding of C++ fundamentals such as class creation, encapsulation, function definitions, and array manipulation.
+They serve as a stepping stone for beginners to build confidence and prepare for more advanced topics in C++, including inheritance, polymorphism, file handling, and data structures.
+This project helps develop structured thinking and object-oriented problem-solving skills.

+---